harshw2284/Terraform-Journey/Day-05.md

-# Terraform – Day 04 - Terraform State Management and Remote Backends
+# Terraform – Day 05 - Terraform Modules: Build Reusable Infrastructure

 I have been writing everything in one big `main.tf` file.
 That works for learning, but in real teams you manage dozens of environments with hundreds of resources.
 Copy-pasting configs across projects is a recipe for disaster.